 Throughout the day we will learn the complex mechanics of how a sewing machine works, general maintenance of your machine and how to identify and remedy machine issues.
-By the end of the day you should have a good grasp of how timing and tension work, how to service specific problems and how to prevent further issues.
-This class will suit complete beginners looking to get a jumpstart on their equipment all the way up to professionals who find machine problems are slowing them down.
+By the end of the day you will have a good grasp of how timing and tension work, how to service specific problems and how to prevent further issues.
+This class will suit complete beginners looking to get a jumpstart on their equipment, all the way up to professionals who find machine problems are slowing them down.

 What will be included: